Frozen Embryo Transfer, FET Cycles After IVF

 Success rates for frozen embryo transfer cycles vary considerably by the program handling the case.
 Some programs have low pregnancy and live birth from their frozen embryo transfer cycles while other IVF programs have live birth rates of over 50% per transfer procedure in women under 35 for frozen-thawed transfer cycles.

-There is no good way to know about the pregnancy success results at an IVF program other than:
+There is no good way to know about the pregnancy success results

 - Check the CDC and / or SART results for the specific IVF program for frozen embryo transfers